chocoplace/PyBer_Analysis/README.md

 ### Results:

-Adding to the first PyBer analysis, we were tasked with providing two new deliverables to enhance the general results:
+Adding to the first PyBer analysis, we were tasked with providing two new deliverables to enhance the general results, the code can access here [Pyber_Challenge](https://github.com/chocoplace/PyBer_Analysis/blob/main/PyBer_Challenge.ipynb):
 - Deliverable 1: A ride-sharing summary DataFrame by city type
   - Provide total number of rides for each city type: Rural 125 | Suburban 625 | Urban 1625.
   - Provide  total number of drivers for each city type: Rural 78 | Suburban 490 | Urban 2,405.